The Hungarian Hussar regiments of Cardinal Richelieu, 1635

 Consequently, he had to know that Hussar units were the most effective cavalry units which have been able to block the Ottomans for centuries.

-On the other hand, Cardinal Richelieu did not have a very good opinion about the French cavalry in general so he recommended establishing three Hussar regiments in Hungarian fashion.
+On the other hand, Cardinal Richelieu did not have a very good opinion of the French cavalry in general so he recommended establishing three Hussar regiments in Hungarian fashion.
 He expressed his opinion in his letter written to the king in July 1635.
 It was the time when the French army was undergoing major changes.
 They established 17 regiments of which 12 contained French soldiers.

 Richelieu recommended the setting up of three more regiments and wished to call them „Cavalerie Hongroise”.
 It didn’t mean that the soldiers were Hungarians, except for their weapons and armor.
 These Hussars were supplied with Hussar-style breastplates and lobster-tail hussar helmets.
 They had short-barreled guns and pistols, too.
 Here you can read how the lobster-tail helmets were used in Hungary: